India is the second largest

 4 black peppercorns

-10 green cardamom pods, lightly crushed
+10 green cardamom pods,

-Good pinch green fennel seeds
+Good pinch green fennel

 Small piece cinnamon stick

-1 tsp. fresh ginger, peeled and roughly sliced
+1 tsp. fresh ginger, peeled

 1 tea bag